MicrosoftDocs/azure-video-indexer/azure-video-indexer/deploy-with-arm-template.md

 ---
 title: Deploy Azure AI Video Indexer by using an ARM template
-description: Learn how to create an Azure AI Video Indexer account by using an Azure Resource Manager (ARM) template. ms.topic: quickstart ms.custom: devx-track-arm-template ms.date: 10/09/2024 ms.author: inhenkel
+description: Learn how to create an Azure AI Video Indexer account by using an Azure Resource Manager (ARM) template.
 author: IngridAtMicrosoft
+ms.author: inhenkel
+ms.collection: ce-skilling-ai-copilot
+ms.date: 10/09/2024
 ms.service: azure-video-indexer
-ms.collection: ce-skilling-ai-copilot
+ms.topic: quickstart
 ---

 # Quickstart: Deploy Azure AI Video Indexer by using an ARM template